Going slow on Caye Caulker, Belize’s chilled out island getaway

 11. Dive in at Lazy Lizard

-Lazy Lizard is an upbeat day club with clever use of decking to make an inlet in the sea look like a turquoise swimming pool.
-It has plenty of seating, a bar/restaurant and a diving board into the ocean.
+Lazy Lizard is an upbeat day club with clever use of decking to make an inlet in the sea of look like a turquoise swimming pool.
+It has plenty of seating, a bar/restaurant and a diving board into the ocean, right at The Split.
 The floor may feel sandy, but it’s not on a beach!
 Judging by the accents we heard emanating from Lazy Lizard, it’s hugely popular with North Americans.

 12. Marvel at the Great Blue Hole